jakusgy/beddit-api/README.md

-By using the Beddit API you agree that you are fully responsible for your own conduct and content, for any possible consequences and you cannot hold Beddit Ltd., its affiliates or partners liable for possible violations.
+By using the Beddit API you agree that you are fully responsible for your own conduct and content, for any possible consequences and you cannot hold Beddit Ltd., its affiliates or partners liable for possible violations in such cases.
 You agree not to use the Beddit API for any illegal activities and agree to comply with all relevant and applicable laws and regulations.
 You also agree to comply with Beddit's privacy policy and API policies.

 The documentation is divided into following chapters.